AndyUGA/Point-System/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ## Features
 - Check-in attendees with QR code scanner
-- Track individual points for registered attendee
-- View live scores for individuals and their team
+- View scores for individual attendees and their team
 - Modify points for individual attendees
 - View history for each point modification
-- Filter attendees with search bar
+- Search for attendees using search bar
+- Filter attendees by team
+- Dark Mode

 ---------------------------------------------------------------------------------------------------------------------------